 I am getting along just fine.
 I hope you received my telegram.
 Don’t worry about me because I will make out all right.
 How is everything around home and how are the children getting along?
 This will be the first Christmas that I have been missed at home since I can remember.

 Your son, Judson”

-What else is known about Judson is that on January 26, 1942, he was wounded in action.
-He was awarded the Purple Heart.
+It is also known that Judson was wounded on January 26, and awarded the Purple Heart.

 In February 1942, he wrote a second short letter to his family.
 In it he said:

 “I do not know when you will get this.
 You all know the conditions.
 So the mail will get a little later.
 I guess dad is getting ready to raise another crop.
 Sure would like to be there to help him.
 There is a lot I could write about, but you know how it is.
 I hope to see you soon.
 Be sure to answer.